decentraland/adr/content/ADR-175-remove-assets-from-build-local-addressables.md

 Real use cases and distribution of such assets in groups will be refined and defined according to the feature production pipeline with performance in mind.

 ### Addressables Disposal
 Currently, we don't have a robust mechanism for cleaning up memory from assets.
 We are not going to introduce it this time either.
 Thus, we will keep all the Addressables loaded in memory.
-Considering it's the "Local" mode only, it's not gonna be a problem.
+Considering it's only the "Local" mode, it's not gonna be a problem.

 ### Simulation
-We will use "Simulate Groups" mode for loading Addressables in the Editor.
+We will use the "Simulate Groups" mode for loading Addressables in the Editor.
 It will help us detect and investigate problems earlier.
-We will prefer it over "Asset Database" false mode.
+We will prefer it over the "Asset Database" false mode.

 Simulate Groups mode (BuildScriptVirtualMode) analyzes content for layout and dependencies without creating asset bundles.
 Assets load from the asset database through the ResourceManager, as if they were loaded through bundles.
 To see when bundles load or unload during gameplay, view the asset usage in the Addressables Event Viewer window (Window > Asset Management > Addressables > Event Viewer).

 Simulate Groups mode will help us simulate load strategies and tweak our content groups to find the right balance for a production release.

 ### Addressables Validation
 "Addressables" inherits an issue of assets duplication from the Asset Bundles System.
-Unity [thoroughly described the problem and the way of its resolution](https://docs.unity3d.com/Packages/com.unity.addressables@1.21/manual/ManagingAssets.html#asset-and-assetbundle-dependencies).
+Unity [thoroughly described the problem and its resolution](https://docs.unity3d.com/Packages/com.unity.addressables@1.21/manual/ManagingAssets.html#asset-and-assetbundle-dependencies).
 "Addressables" provides the ["Analyze Tool"](https://docs.unity3d.com/Packages/com.unity.addressables@1.21/manual/AnalyzeTool.html) and several built-in presets to help detect and/or mitigate such issues.

 We have to launch the analysis and fix the issues before pushing Addressables to prevent duplicates and unnecessary implicit references.